LinkedSoftwareDependencies/Article-Reproducability/content/components.md

 in which the flat object from the RDF description maps to an ordered list of simple or complex constructor parameters.

-[](#module-ldf-mapped) shows the mapping of the LDF component parameters to the constructor implementation.
-This description complements the component definitions from [](#module-ldf) as it provides an implementation view on the component constructors.
-Like the component definitions, a mapping is only necessary once per module and can be reused across dependents.

 <figure id="module-ldf-mapped" class="listing">
 ````/code/module-ldf-mapped.ttl````
 <figcaption markdown="block">